Sound Investment Choir thanks all our sponsors for their generous help:

 and was impressed by the vibrant artistic community in the Georgian Bay area.

-In 2023, Danil joined Sound Investment Community Choir as Music Director and
+In 2023, Danil joined Sound Investment Community Choir as Music Director.

 _edited_edited.png)